craftingcity/The-Known-World/Nicolas Talaveem.md

 aliases:
 ---
 # Nicolas Talaveem
+## Keeper of Darktower
+#### he/him/his

 > A man of worn face and dark eyes.
 Perhaps his body is some 70 years, but his [[Marked By the Fire|soul bears a dark ancient mark]].
-He wears a gray cloak.
-He holds a dark crooked wood
+He wears a gray cloak around his thin form.
+He holds a crooked staff of dark wood.
+It bears a crack that emits a dull arcane light.

-A first-generation human.
-Nicolas was orphaned by the [[50 Year Fires]].
+Nicolas is a first-generation human.  was orphaned by the [[50 Year Fires]].
 He was adopted by [[Baron Yassir Cassindil|a family of elves]] that collected orphaned survivors of their [[The Old|psuedo-ancestral home]].

 ## History
 As a child, Nicolas witnessed a horrible holy act, the [[50 Year Fires]].
 He was [[Marked By the Fire]].
 His adoptive family, the [[Baron Yassir Cassindil|Cassindils]], took him to their lands in the [[Grumbling Hills]] where he grew up in a small hamlet near [[Aeberu]].